 Schedule a Consultation for Relaxing Dental Care

 Are you ready to experience a different kind of dental care?
 Contact Dr. Teeth for dental sedation in Reno, NV.
-Schedule a consultation with Dr. Alison Defilippi on our website or call (775) 206-0856.
-We’ll discuss your needs, answer your questions, and determine if sedation dentistry is the right option for you.
+Schedule a consultation with Dr. Alison Defilippi on our website.
+You can also call us at (775) 206-0856.

 Don’t let dental anxiety stand in the way of a healthy smile.
 Let us help you feel at ease during your next visit!
 We’re proud to serve dental patients who live in Midtown, West Reno, and Sparks.